What does ‘without prejudice’ mean?

 - Without prejudice negotiations should be conducted in parallel to your ‘open’ correspondence

-- Without prejudice letters can be found on our Legal Templates page
+- Without prejudice letters can be found in our Documents section

 Why does the doctrine of without prejudice exist?